 Besides my fascination with the Civil War, my brother was getting married in January.
 It was our last trip together as bachelors.
 In a past life, we would take a trip somewhere fun, probably a party-type atmosphere, but that wasn’t in the cards this time.
-We’ve partied hard since we were old enough to make fake I.D.s on Microsoft paint, and those were epic times.
+We’ve partied hard since we were old enough to make fake I.D.s on Microsoft Paint, and those were epic times.
 But priorities change.
-Instead of going balls to the wall on the party scene, we really just needed a getaway from the hustle and bustle of everyday life.
+Instead of partying, we just needed a getaway from the hustle and bustle of everyday life.
 A trip to a battlefield always puts things in perspective for me.
 But it had been a long time since Ben and I went to a battlefield together.
 The last one was the beaches of Normandy in early 2000 when we lived in Europe.
 That was some time ago, and I worried this trip would bore him.
-Ben’s a photographer, musician, drone pilot, et cetera; a man of many talents – he inherited most of our family’s talent genes.
-In my mind, it’s a challenge to keep someone like that interested in a battle that took place so long ago.
+Ben’s a photographer, musician, drone pilot, etc. A man of many talents.

 “Dude, I think she likes me…can horses eat crackers?”

-In my head, I thought, “how in the f*ck would I know?”.
+In my head, I thought, “How the f*ck would I know?”

 “Probably not.
-I wouldn’t get too close, man.
-She may be into human flesh for all you know.” – I replied sarcastically.
+Just leave it alone, for Christ’s sake.
+I wouldn’t get too close.
+She may be into human flesh, for all you know.” – I replied sarcastically.

 “Nawww, she’s a good horse – isn’t she?” he made contact with the horse’s mane, no adverse reaction.

 So far, so good.
 I got up to head back in.
 I don’t want to be a witness to what could happen.
-In our family, we hold true to an old saying, “Anything that can go wrong usually does.”
+Our family holds true to an old saying, “Anything that can go wrong usually does.”
 Right before I turned the door handle, I heard the loudest snort of my life, accompanied by the sound of my brother moving swiftly.
-I turned just in time to see a blur of Ben sprinting a good twenty-yard dash as quick as I’ve ever seen him run.
+I turned just in time to see a blur of Ben sprinting a good twenty-yard dash as quickly.

 “Shit!
 Did she bite you?”

 I was half concerned, half overcome with laughter.
-It was the quickest turnaround I’ve seen in my life.
-Florida men at dusk, what can I say.
+It was the quickest turnaround I’d seen.
+Florida men at dusk.

 “DON’T FEED THE HORSES!”

 To the east is Pittsburg Landing.
 It looks different now than it did then.
 In 1862, the Landing was nestled on the west bank of the river, sheltered by a hundred-foot yellow clay bluff rising from the narrow shelf of the Landing.
 The Landing leads to a plateau eroded by gullies and covered with second-growth timber except for scattered clearings for orchards and grain fields.
-Here steamboats unloaded their cargo for transport to Corinth.♠ The Union line extended from near the Landing to about three miles west, where Brig.
-Gen. William Tecumseh Sherman and the Fifth Division held the place of honor.
+Steamboats unloaded their cargo here for transport to Corinth.♠ The Union line extended from near the Landing to about three miles west, where Brigadier General William Tecumseh Sherman and the 5th Division held the place of honor.
 His headquarters were billeted in an old log chapel called Shiloh, which ironically means “Place of Peace” in Hebrew.

-Maj.
-Gen. Henry Halleck (USA), commander of the Union’s Department of the Mississippi, ordered Federal forces up the Tennessee River – a vital conduit into the heart of the western Confederacy.
-Halleck placed Maj.
-Gen. Ulysses S. Grant in charge of the amphibious task force.
+Major General Henry Halleck (USA), commander of the Union’s Department of the Mississippi, ordered federal forces up the Tennessee River – a vital conduit into the heart of the western Confederacy.
+Halleck placed Major General Ulysses S. Grant in charge of the amphibious task force.
 Grant coordinated with U.S. Navy flag officer Admiral Andrew H. Foote, whose riverboats would provide transportation and heavy gun support.
-The Federals embarked in March using 174 steamboats to ferry almost 40,000 men through the river system toward Corinth and A.S.
+The Federals embarked in March, using one hundred seventy-four steamboats to ferry almost forty thousand men through the river system toward Corinth and A.S.
 Johnston.

 Twenty miles south in Corinth, the Confederate army prepared their green troops for combat.
 They drilled and organized the mass of men flooding into Corinth into four corps: 10,000 under Leonidas Polk, 16,000 under Braxton Bragg, 7,000 under William J. Hardee, and 7,000 under John C. Breckinridge.
 The Confederates were fighting time while keeping a wary eye on the northeast and tracking Buell’s approaching army.
 If Buell and Grant meet at Pittsburg Landing, their combined force can sweep south with numerically superior troops.

-Shiloh memorial On April 2nd, scouts relayed to Gen. Johnston that Buell’s army was still several days from making a junction with Grant.
+On April 2nd, scouts relayed to General Johnston that Buell’s army was still several days from making a junction with Grant.
 This presented an opportunity to strike a decisive blow while the Union armies were divided.
 Johnston seized it.
-Gen. P.G.T.
-Beauregard, the hero of Sumter and Bull Run, was responsible for planning the attack.
+General Beauregard, the hero of Sumter and Bull Run, was responsible for planning the attack.
 He developed a plan with a nod to Napoleon at the Battle of Waterloo.
-And in fact, the officer preparing the marching orders, Captain Palmer Metcalfe, had Napoleon’s Waterloo order at his elbow, using it as a model.
+And in fact, Captain Palmer Metcalfe, the officer preparing the marching orders, had Napoleon’s Waterloo order at his elbow, using it as a model.
 The three lead corps would extend individually across the entire front, resting on the creeks on both sides of Grant.
 They would advance with each line supporting the one in front with the reserve corps to feed troops to points where the fighting was thickest.
-Johnston planned to hit hardest on the right, first along the watershed (the raised land area around Lick Creek that channels rain and snow-melts into the creek and Tennessee River) of Lick Creek, then down the west bank of the Tennessee.
+Johnston planned to hit hardest on the right, first along the watershed (the raised land area around Lick Creek that channels rain and snow melts into the creek and Tennessee River) of Lick Creek, then down the west bank of the Tennessee.
 Grant’s army could be separated from its supply base at Pittsburg and destroyed if successful.♠

-Shiloh battlefieldDespite warnings, Union commanders were confident that Johnston’s army would remain in Corinth.
-On the extreme right, Sherman was harassed with alerts from Col. Jesse Appler of the 53rd Ohio, just forward of Sherman’s main camp.
+Union commanders were confident that Johnston’s army would remain in Corinth despite the warnings.
+On the extreme right, Sherman was harassed with alerts from Colonel Jesse Appler of the 53rd Ohio, positioned forward of Sherman’s main camp.
 Appler warned of a phantom Confederate force stalking his position from the south.
 He reported that his position was vulnerable to attack at any moment.
 The last straw came on April 5th, when Appler sent a message back to headquarters claiming that an enemy force was moving on his camp.
 Sherman personally rode out to Appler’s position and received his report with a scowl.
-He glared at Appler, jerked his reigns back toward headquarters, and quipped over his shoulder; “Take your damned regiment back to Ohio, Beauregard is not such a fool as to leave his base of operations and attack us in ours.
+He glared at Appler, jerked his reigns back toward headquarters, and quipped over his shoulder, “Take your damned regiment back to Ohio; Beauregard is not such a fool as to leave his base of operations and attack us in ours.
 There is no enemy nearer than Corinth.”♠ Sherman was cozy and confident in his new position.

-Around 0830, a Confederate brigade under Brig.
-Gen. Chalmers arrived on the field to add their weight to the attack.
-The combined forces were able to punch a hole through the 18th Wisconsin and swarm the whole line from all sides.
+Around 0830, a Confederate brigade under Brigadier General Chalmers arrived on the field to add weight to the attack.
+The combined forces punched a hole through the 18th Wisconsin and swarmed the Union line from all sides.
 Prentiss and Miller attempted to set up a fallback position at the north end of Spain Field but failed.
-By 0900, the brigade was driven back through its’ camp.
+By 0900, the brigade was driven back through its camp.
 But the Confederates lost momentum through looting and stragglers.
 The officers pleaded with their men to reform.
-Even Gen. Johnston confronted a lieutenant emerging from a Yankee tent with an armful of trophies.
+Even General Johnston confronted a lieutenant emerging from a Yankee tent with an armful of trophies.
 Johnston rode up to him and bellowed, “None of that, sir.
 We are not here for plunder!”
 Johnston saw this embarrassed the young officer, so he picked up a tin cup and said, “Let this be my share of the spoils today.”
 And from then on, he used the tin cup to direct his men.♠

 There was a great clash and clatter of firing, and over all this, I could hear them all around me, screaming and yelping, like on a foxhunt except there was something crazy mixed up in it too, like a horse trapped in a burning barn.
 I thought they’d all gone crazy – they looked it, for a fact.
 Their faces were split wide open with screaming, mouths twisted every which way, and this wild lunatic yelping coming out.
 It wasn’t like they were yelling with their mouths: it was more like the yelling was something pent up inside them and they were opening their mouths to let it out.
 That was the first time I really knew how scared I was. – Private Otto Flickner